Using MIT's name

 The Institute recognizes that those professionals who are working on short deadlines, e.g. television news and current affairs crews, and still photographers working for daily newspapers and weekly magazines, need a quick response to a request to film or photograph.
 Access to MIT’s campus for filming, photograph or videotaping by the daily or weekly news media will be at the discretion of the MIT News Office.
 In reviewing any request, several factors will be considered including: the level of potential disruption to students, faculty and staff; the expense, inconvenience or potential damage to the property of the Institute; and the potential for misrepresentation or misunderstanding of the university’s association with the project.

-Professional firms and vendors wishing to include MIT’s name in a list of clients must obtain prior written consent from the TLO.
+Professional firms and service providers wishing to include MIT’s name in a list of clients must obtain prior written consent from the TLO.
 Such lists should be sufficiently long and general so that they do not imply any special endorsement from MIT.
 Notwithstanding the above, it is standard practice in the construction industry for contractors to send out press releases to industry journals when they land a big contract.
 All requests for such press releases by architects, contractors and subcontractors on building and landscape projects should be sent to MIT Facilities for review.
 All proposed press releases will be reviewed using a list of criteria, including but not limited to confirming that all facts are stated correctly and that no MIT endorsement is implied.
 If the MIT Program Manager approves the press release, he or she will submit it to the TLO for final approval.
 Contractors who wish to print the MIT logo on t-shirts, jackets, hats or other articles of clothing for use by employees working on the MIT job site should make those requests through the project manager, who will then submit the request to the TLO.
+Product vendors may not use MIT's name in a user or client list.

 In keeping with its status as a non-profit, educational institution, MIT does not permit its name and marks to be used in connection with partisan political activities.